Interactive Simulations with JSPlotly

 • x = independent variable.

-The Savitzky-Golay filter smoothing technique applies a local polynomial regression to a moving window, using least squares and a predetermined degree, preserving peak, valley, and band signals.
-Unlike the cubic spline, the filter produces a continuous global curve, rather than a set of interconnected curves.
-Mathematically:
+The Savitzky-Golay smoothing technique applies a local polynomial regression to a moving window, by least squares and a predetermined degree, preserving signals of peaks, valleys, and bands.
+Unlike cubic spline, the filter produces a global continuous curve, not a set of interconnected curves.

 \[ \tilde{y}*i = \sum*{j=-m}^{m} c_j \cdot y_{i+j} \]